hermeschat/messanger/docs/README.md

 # Hermes
 ### What is Hermes
-Hermes is a scalable, Database agonstic, GRPC based messaging service.
+Hermes is a scalable, GRPC based messaging service.
 ### Technology Stack
 Nats-Streaming <br>
 MongoDB <br>